Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Introduction

-In the special case in which $q$ is an odd prime, a beautiful formula for the second moment was envisioned~by Motohashi~\cite{Motohashi1993-2}.
-With regard to this restriction, he mentioned that `this is to avoid unnecessary complexity,~and~in fact its elimination is by no means difficult'.
-The difficulties stem from the formulation of the Kuznetsov~formula, which is simple to elucidate when the conductor is squarefree (see~\cite{Motohashi1997-3}).
-Indeed, the lack of precise description~of the Fourier expansion of Eisenstein series for arbitrary composite conductors caused a problem at that time.
-The Kuznetsov formula for~nonsquarefree conductors has recently been devised in the work of Blomer--Khan~\cite{BlomerKhan2019}~with the aid of explicit formul{\ae} for the Fourier coefficients of a complete orthonormal basis.
+When $q$ is an odd prime, Theorem~\ref{main} matches Motohashi's result~\cite{Motohashi1993-2}.
+In regard~to this restriction, he mentioned that ``this is to avoid unnecessary complexity, and in fact its elimination is by no means difficult."
+An absence of a description of the Fourier expansion of Eisenstein series for arbitrary conductors caused a problem at the time, and the Kuznetsov formula for nonsquarefree conductors was recently shown by Blomer--Khan~\cite{BlomerKhan2019} with the aid of explicit formul{\ae} for the Fourier coefficients of a complete orthonormal basis.

-\begin{remark} Let $\zeta_{K}(s)$ be the Dedekind zeta function of a quadratic number field $K$ with discriminant $D$.
-We then have~the factorisation
+\begin{remark} Let $\zeta_{K}(s)$ be the Dedekind zeta function associated to a quadratic number field~$K$ with discriminant $D$.
+Then the factorisation

-with a real primitive Dirichlet character $\psi_{D}$ modulo $|D|$.
-The reciprocity formula shown in Theorem~\ref{main}~expresses the second moment of Dedekind zeta functions in terms of the cubic moment of automorphic $L$-functions~on~$\GL_{2}$. \end{remark}
+holds for a quadratic character $\psi_{D}$ modulo $|D|$.
+Theorem~\ref{main} can be seen as an expression for the second moment of Dedekind zeta functions in terms of the cubic moment of automorphic $L$-functions on $\mathrm{GL}_{2}$. \end{remark}